pcallahan3/KWIC-Program/README.md

 # KWIC-Program

 1. What criteria did you use to decompose the first design?
+   In the first design I looked at how the program flowed from one method to another to see where I might be able to make changes.
 2. What criteria did you use to decompose the second design?

 3. Which design is more resilient to change?
 And why?
 4. What would have to change in the first design/implementation if the file were changed out for a database?
 5. What would have to change in the second design/implementation if the file were changed out for a database?